kubernetes/enhancements/keps/sig-scheduling/4328-node-affinity-based-eviction/README.md

 ###### Will enabling / using this feature result in any new API calls?

-- There will be calls to PATCH pod status.
-- There will be calls to delete pod.
+- There will be calls to evict pods with eviction subresource.

 ###### Will enabling / using this feature result in introducing new API types?